 Let’s face it: we all hate feeling guilty and accepting the blame.
 Owning your mistake might be very tough on your ego, but you should take the high road instead of trying to find someone else to bear the responsibility.

-But remember that you have a chance to make it up for your customer.
+But remember that you have a chance to make it up to your customer.
 By taking your responsibility and showing concern in problem-solving, you raise the brand’s reputation in your recipient’s eyes.

 Don’t ever be vague about the problem and solutions — it irritates people.
 Your next step is to explain to your clients what went wrong.
 Understanding the reasons can calm them down.
 Detailed explanations show your empathy and involvement, so you should always investigate the event.